Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Bachelor's in General Architecture

-Our 2023 rankings named North Carolina State University the best value school in North Carolina for general architecture students working on their bachelor’s degree.
+Our analysis found North Carolina State University to be the best value school for general architecture students who want to pursue a bachelor’s degree in North Carolina.
 Located in the city of Raleigh, NC State is a public school with a fairly large student population.

-NC State also took the #5 spot in our Best General Architecture Bachelor’s Degree Schools in North Carolina rankings.
+NC State not only placed well in our value ranking, but it is also #5 on our Best General Architecture Bachelor’s Degree Schools in North Carolina list.

-Read full report on General Architecture at North Carolina State University
+Full General Architecture at North Carolina State University Report

-A rank of #2 on this year’s list means University of North Carolina at Charlotte is a great value for general architecture students working on their bachelor’s degree.
-Located in the city of Charlotte, UNC Charlotte is a public college with a very large student population.
+The excellent bachelor’s degree programs at University of North Carolina at Charlotte helped the school earn the #2 place on this year’s ranking of the best value general architecture schools in North Carolina.
+Located in the city of Charlotte, UNC Charlotte is a public school with a fairly large student population.

-Read full report on General Architecture at University of North Carolina at Charlotte
+Full General Architecture at University of North Carolina at Charlotte Report

 Best Value General Architecture Colleges in the Southeast Region

-Explore all the Best Value General Architecture Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value General Architecture Schools in the Southeast Area or other specific states within that region.

 State Degrees Awarded